-- store in cells on the storage platforms such waste that conform to the acceptance criteria for disposal; - use correlation factors for establishing the inventory of certain nuclides that are difficult to measure, in a manner that is acceptable to CSN; - perform sampling and studies as necessary to characterise the waste; and, - store waste on site that do not comply with the acceptance criteria for disposal.
+- Receive, treat and condition low and intermediate level waste. - Store in cells on the storage platforms such waste that conform to the acceptance criteria for disposal. - Use correlation factors for establishing the inventory of certain nuclides that are difficult to measure, in a manner that is acceptable to CSN. - Perform sampling and studies as necessary to characterise the waste. - Store waste on site that do not comply with the acceptance criteria for disposal.